AlfonsoG-dev/javaMysqlORM/README.md

 @TableProperties(miConstraint = "not null unique", miType = "varchar(100)")
 private String nombre;
 ```
->- if the model contains an fk column you must declare the reference inside de Annotation and separate the constraint with `.` before the fk reference
+>- if the model contains an FK column you must declare the reference inside de Annotation and separate the constraint with `.` before the FK reference
 >>- because of the nature of the migration operation.
 ```java
 /**